 Executive MBA Electives

 This list of electives is only an indication of the range of subjects on offer and is subject to change.
-Note that international electives are subject to a specific allocation process, which will be explained during your second year.
-Given the popularity of international electives, places cannot be guaranteed.
+Note that international electives are subject to a specific allocation process, which will be explained during the programme.

 Advanced Corporate Finance